 Finally, Michigan was one of the last states to mandate training in this area.
 Briefly, these requirements are 2 days for oral sedation, 2 ½ days of class and (40 hours working on patients) for moderate sedation, and a minimum 1 year hospital based anesthesia residency for sleep dentistry or general anesthesia.
 Quite a difference in training levels that the average patient is unaware of.
-Michigan is now the ONLY state that does require a state issued permit verifying training.
+Michigan is the only state that does NOT require a state issued permit verifying training.
 Unlike most states, Michigan doesn’t require an on-site facility inspection for minimum emergency equipment, staff training and medications to insure your safety.
 Dr. Kaminski has spoken extensively to the state dental board of Michigan on this issue.
 As a patient, you have no way of knowing what level of sedation your dentist can legally provide.
 In every other state, you can check with the state to make sure that your dentist has the proper permit and facility inspection.

 If you give drug X at 5mg it can produce a range of sedation going from awake to asleep.
 It is like putting a gallon of gas in a vehicle.
 Are you going the same distance in a car, an F150 truck or a motor home?
 Of course NOT!
 If you take the same gallon of gas will you go further driving up a hill, level ground, or downhill with or without wind in the same vehicle?
 It’s always different because the conditions are different.
 If you’re in a good mood you will take less sedation for the same effect.
 People will even vary in their response from 1 appointment to the next.
 Can anyone predict with 100% certainty what the patients’ response will be on any given appointment - absolutely not!
 Shouldn’t the dentist be trained and prepared for anything - absolutely!